wizard97/iSkipper/README.md

 # iSkipper
+Reverse engineering the overly priced iClicker2

+Uses same radio as RFM69W at 915 MHz.

 Obviously not to actually be used in class...

-Already done, but crappy code and not al functionality: http://www.taylorkillian.com/2012/11/turning-point-clicker-emulation-with.html